FaithChepkemoi/My-Personal-Website/README.md

 ## Project Description
 -This is my personal portfolio that describes the following
   - My background and skills
-  - My projects
+  - sMy projects
-  - My contact information to connect with potential collaborators and recruiters.
+  - My contact information to connect with potential collaborators and recruiters
     ---------------------------------------------------------------------------------------------------------

-#Tools used
+# Tools used
 - This portfolio is built using:
 - Html- Provides the structure of the website
 -CSS- For stying my portfolio